netbeast/node-red-contrib-netbeast/README.md

 <a name="Dashboard">
 ## Netbeast Dashboard

 Netbeast has included the [node-red tool](http://nodered.org) as an application for its dashboard.
-So, if you want to get it, you only need to access to the [market](http://market.netbeast.co/#/), download the application and install it on the **Dashboard**
+So, if you want to get it, you only need to access to the **Install** section in the **Dashboard**.
-Install section in the dashboard.
-Here you can install the application by two ways: exploring available apps or downloading from git.
+Here you can install the application by two ways: exploring all available apps or downloading from git.
-** From explore: look for the beast-red application and push the Install button.
+* **From explore**: look for the beast-red application and push the Install button.
 This will download the application in your dashboard.
-** From git: paste this repo URL and it will start the download.
+* **From git**: paste this repo URL and it will start the download.

-After installing the app you will be able to run it from the Apps section in your dashboard.
+After installing the app you will be able to run it from the **Apps** section in your dashboard.

 If you want to know how to do this, go to this useful guide [netbeast docs](http://docs.netbeast.co/chapters/get_started/get_started_from_your_laptop.html)

 ## Netbeast API module